LoFP LoFP / cloud_defend

 there is a potential for false positives if the \"which\" command is used for legitimate purposes, such as debugging or troubleshooting. it is important to investigate any alerts generated by this rule to determine if they are indicative of malicious activity or part of legitimate container activity.

-there is a potential for false positives if the container is used for legitimate tasks that require the use of network utilities, such as network troubleshooting, testing or system monitoring. it is important to investigate any alerts generated by this rule to determine if they are indicative of malicious activity or part of legitimate container activity.
+there is a potential for false positives if the container is used for legitimate administrative tasks that require the use of container management utilities, such as deploying, scaling, or updating containerized applications. it is important to investigate any alerts generated by this rule to determine if they are indicative of malicious activity or part of legitimate container activity.

 there is a potential for false positives if the direct interactive kubernetes api requests are used for legitimate purposes, such as debugging or troubleshooting. it is important to investigate any alerts generated by this rule to determine if they are indicative of malicious activity or part of legitimate container activity.